-School districts are required to identify children with disabilities and are required to notify parents and children of their rights.
+School districts are required to identify children with disabilities and notify parents and children of their rights.

 What services are schools required to provide for children with diabetes?

 School systems must develop an individualized plan that provides an accommodation to the child's disability.